Cold-oven Pound Cake

 This pound cake, sweet and with a crust that invites nibbling, has been a favorite for family gatherings for years.
 I started baking it after my father brought home a recipe for a prize-winning pound cake he was eager to try.
 Well, eager for me to bake so he could try it, anyway.

-I prepared this cake on “Dixie Divas,” a Georgia Public Broadcasting cooking show that premiered Dec.
-20. Barbara Dooley and Ronda Rich are the hosts, and guests include Gullah cooking expert Sallie Ann Robinson, who grew up on Daufuskie Island off the coast of South; Gena Knox of Fire & Flavor Grilling Co. in Athens, which makes brines and cedar planks for grilling; Billie and Louis Van Dyke of the Blue Willow Inn in Social Circle, Ga.; and deejay Dallas McCade of country music station WKHX-FM (Kicks 101.5).
+I prepared this cake on “Dixie Divas,” a Georgia Public Broadcasting cooking show.
+Barbara Dooley and Ronda Rich are the hosts, and guests include Gullah cooking expert Sallie Ann Robinson, who grew up on Daufuskie Island off the coast of South; Gena Knox of Fire & Flavor Grilling Co. in Athens, which makes brines and cedar planks for grilling; Billie and Louis Van Dyke of the Blue Willow Inn in Social Circle, Ga.; and deejay Dallas McCade of country music station WKHX-FM (Kicks 101.5).

 A couple of things to be aware of: This is a cold oven pound cake, which means you don’t need to preheat the oven before baking.
 Also, to allow butter, eggs and milk to come to room temperature, set out on counter about an hour before use.
 Make sure to use a tube pan rather than a bundt pan.
 You’ll want to serve the cake with the top crust showing, not inverted, as it would be with a bundt pan.
 (That means you’ll have to flip it twice, once while taking it out of the pan, then immediately after.)

 Hands-on time: 20 minutes

 3 cups all-purpose flour

 1 cup (2 sticks) unsalted butter, at room temperature